Vincent Van Gogh Mark Making Techniques, Drawing Media Influences On Art

 An artist’s use of materials can directly influence their style of painting.
 This was particularly true with Vincent Van Gogh and his unique painting style.

-Vincent Van Gogh used fascinating mark marking techniques in how he used materials for his drawing and other media.
+Vincent Van Gogh used fascinating mark-marking techniques to use materials for his drawings and other media.
 Van Gogh used pencils, pens, ink, and paints.
 He also had unique brushstrokes in how he executed his painting.
 Japanese woodblock prints and Japanese art influenced Van Gogh.

 Vincent Van Gogh’s Choice Of Drawing Media Choices In His Art